 Finance and Personnel Committee - this meets at least three times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements and reporting, receiving reports from the Responsible Officer and drafting the annual budget including setting staffing levels.
-They also meet as required to review staffing structures in consultation with the Headteacher and to discuss and resolve staffing, human resources and personnel issues.
-It also incorporates the role of an audit committee.
+They also meet as required to review staffing structures in consultation with the Co-Headteachers and to discuss and resolve staffing, human resources and personnel issues.
+There is also a separate Audit and Risk Committee.